One of the most important questions in evaluating a token sale is “What is the role of the token being sold?”

 Many tokens allow holders to play some kind of role in maintaining the network that doesn’t involve creating blocks for a blockchain.
 These rights are also not ‘governance’ rights: they don’t determine the overall direction of the platform or features of the protocol itself but instead are actions on the platform about specific users.

 Exercising these rights often involves human decisions not just background software.
-In First Blood, for example, tokenholders can serve as Witnesses; instead of creating blocks, they run software to support the network.
+In First Blood, for example, token holders can serve as Witnesses; instead of creating blocks, they run software to support the network.
 They also serve as Jury Members to adjudicate in the case of disputes—manually reviewing evidence and making a human decision in the process.
-Tokenholders are usually entitled to a either a portion of token inflation, a portion of network transaction fees, or both.
+Token holders are usually entitled to either a portion of token inflation, a portion of network transaction fees, or both.

 Some tokens are simply the sole means of payment for a platform or service.
 In short, to pay for any services on the platform, one needs the native currency.

-Advantages: Creates a clear use case for the token and seeming more like a currency than an ‘investment contract’ or security.
+Advantages: Creates a clear use case for the token and seeming more like a currency than an ‘investment contract.’
+It’s also very very easy to do and requires no crypto-economic design.

-Disadvantages: Creates balkanized services each with native currencies that can wildly fluctuate in value—people often criticize this with the rhetorical question, “what if we needed a different volatile currency for each company we purchased from?”.
+Disadvantages: Creates balkanized services each with native currencies that can wildly fluctuate in value—people often criticize this with the rhetorical question, “what if we needed a different volatile currency for each company we purchased from?”
 Projects also open themselves up to competition from projects that offer exactly what they are offering but also allow other forms of payment: in order words, competitors can compete solely on means of payment.
+In most cases, having a native means of payment doesn’t introduce meaningful features beyond simply accepting ETH or BTC.

 Tokens can also play a role of being needed to access the network and pay transaction fees.
 It’s not the sole means of payment—other currencies can be used—but small amounts are needed to use the platform at all.
 In some ways, Ethereum and all platform blockchains are like this: the native cryptocurrency is just needed to pay gas fees, but people can still transfer (and pay with) meta-tokens.
 Another example is Melon, which accepts multiple forms of tokens as payment across the network but which also requires that transaction fees be paid in Melon tokens.